Enpowered’s Services for the CalSHAPE Ventilation and Plumbing Programs

 Enroll Quickly and Easily

-Grant applications will be accepted on April 1st.
+Grant applications will be accepted soon.
 Enroll with us as soon as possible to begin the process of assessing your HVAC needs, at no cost to you.
 There will be a rush to submit applications, likely creating delays.
 Working with Enpowered will help you be one of the first to apply.
 Reopen more quickly and efficiently.

 Priority for Underserved Communities